Huntington Beach Oil Spill: Section Of Pipeline Found Damaged, Moved More Than 100 Feet Along Ocean Floor

 Since the oil spill was first reported Saturday from an Amplify Energy-owned rig off the coast of California, Orange County beaches have been shut down from Huntington Beach to Dana Point.
 Harbors in Newport Beach and Laguna Beach have also been closed to all boat traffic.

+TIMELINE: Huntington Beach Oil SpillREAD MORE: David MacMillan And Benjamin List, Scientists With Major SoCal Ties, Win Nobel Prize In Chemistry

 Unified Command — made up of representatives from the U.S. Coast Guard, the state’s Department of Fish & Wildlife’s Office Of Spill Prevention, and Amplify Energy – acknowledged that the first reports of the spill came in Friday night, but said that such reports are common and often is from the natural seepage of oil or sheen that is never located.
-But satellite imagery from NOAA prompted another report the next morning.READ MORE: Armed Man Fatally Shot By CHP Officers During Standoff On 105 Freeway Transition Road In Paramount
+But satellite imagery from NOAA prompted another report overnight.

 The Department of Fish & Wildlife’s Office of Spill Prevention and Response went out to search for the spill before sunrise, but were forced back to shore due to foggy conditions.
 Once the fog lifted, the Coast Guard and Orange County Sheriff’s Department flew out to the reported leak location to investigate.